webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

    For WebXR packages, the `start_url` references the `index.html` entrypoint for the WebXR app. `index.html` should be a regular WebXR application, with assets referenced using relative paths.

-   Because XRPackage is a spatial packaging format, the main additional requirement is that the WebXR application automatically starts its WebXR session upon receiving the `sessiongranted` event (see the [WebXR Navigation Specification](https://github.com/immersive-web/webxr/blob/master/designdocs/navigation.md) and the [example](https://github.com/webaverse/xrpackage/blob/88a87d296019530f4f76ec18ce64f9397cd4b27d/examples/html/cube.html#L25).
+   Because XRPackage is a spatial packaging format, the main additional requirement is that the WebXR application automatically starts its WebXR session upon receiving the `sessiongranted` event (see the <a href="https://github.com/immersive-web/webxr/blob/master/designdocs/navigation.md" target="_blank" rel="noopener noreferrer">WebXR Navigation Specification</a> and the <a href="https://github.com/webaverse/xrpackage/blob/88a87d296019530f4f76ec18ce64f9397cd4b27d/examples/html/cube.html#L25" target="_blank" rel="noopener noreferrer">example</a>.

 ## Package icons